cheshire137/overwatch-counter-picker/README.md

 The command-line script will allow you to pass an Overwatch screenshot and determine which hero you should pick.
 Run with `python -m src.cli`.
-You can pass it the name of an image in the sample-screenshots/ folder, e.g., `python -m src.cli hero-selection-not-full.jpg`.
+You can pass it the path to an image, e.g.,
+`python -m src.cli sample-screenshots/hero-selection-not-full.jpg`.

 ### How to Install OpenCV